rahuldasdevops/DockerFiles/README.md

 - `doker swarm leave --force` to leave swarm.
 - `promote` to make worker to manager or `demote` to manager to worker.
 - `docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock dockersamples/visualizer` to create dashboard view.
 Not in swarm mode.
 - `docker node update --availability drain <leader/manager node name>` to disable manager or leader node to run any container.
-Only worker node will run the application.
+Only worker node will run the application service as container.

 # Docker stack:
 Using stack, if you can achieve mircoservice in multi containers.